-Prepared by Kim Brunnert, PhD, CESP, Director of Psychometrics; Winona Vesey, PhD, Psychometrician in Review and Testing; and Cheryl L. Mee, MSN, MBA, RN, FAAN, Director, Nursing Education and Assessment Consultation
+Prepared by Kim Brunnert, PhD, CESP, Director of Psychometrics; Francisco Jimenez, PhD, Psychometrician in Review and Testing.

 HESI Scores are individually weighted based on both the difficulty level of each test item and the performance of the student on that item.
-Item difficulty is a mathematical measurement that describes the percentage of correct responses from a large sample.
-Each time the item is administered, the difficulty level is recalculated, taking into consideration this new response.
+Item difficulty is a mathematical measurement which describes the percentage of correct responses from a large sample.